securitydesign/admweb/doc/help.md

 ## How to connect attacks and defenses

 Please note that statement matching is case-sensitive.
 So 'Target' in one statement will not match 'target' in another.
-Print the quick reference card below for understand the 4 rules of ADM.

 ### **Chain Rule**: Use `[title]` in `Given [precondition statement]` of another

-NOTE: This rule applies only to blocks of same type i.e., attack → attack or defense → defense.
+*NOTE: Chain rule applies only to blocks of same type i.e., attack → attack or defense → defense.*

 To chain attacks/defenses, title of one should appear in `Given` statement of another.

 ```
 Attack: Target is scanned